 Upon receipt of a Com event, the t0 (retransmission) timer shall be canceled.
 Then the following is performed:

-— The protocol instance shall check the Status code of the Authentication frame.If the Status code is ANTI_CLOGGING_TOKEN_REQUIRED, a new SAE Commit message shall be constructed with the Anti-Clogging Token field from the received Authentication frame, and the commit-scalar and COMMIT-ELEMENT previously sent.
+— The protocol instance shall check the Status code of the Authentication frame.

+— If the Status code is ANTI_CLOGGING_TOKEN_REQUIRED, a new SAE Commit message shall be constructed with the Anti-Clogging Token field from the received Authentication frame, and the commit-scalar and COMMIT-ELEMENT previously sent.
 The new SAE Commit message shall be transmitted to the peer, Sync shall be zeroed, and the t0 (retransmission) timer shall be set.

 — If the Status code is UNKNOWN_PASSWORD_IDENTIFIER, the protocol instance shall send a